microsoft/AzureAppForMicrosoftTeams/Documentation.md

 > ![action groups command](./teams/action-groups-command.PNG)

-2. Click on 'Link an action group'.
+2. Click on 'Link an action group' button.
 Select a subscription and the action group that you want to link to the channel.

 > ![link action group](./teams/link-action-group.png)